- Loan Policies

 IV.
 Non-UND use of library space must be approved by Library Administration and the Office of Safety.
 A Special Event form may need to be submitted.
 For more information see the Safety Office policies and forms.

-There are four types of rooms in the Library:
+There are five types of rooms in the Library:

 1. Meeting Rooms